vectorsigmaissomewhere/Some-Jsp/Eleventh-JSP-Video/about.md

     -- Here will work on with change details page for the password

+    -- first we will work on with header.jsp

-    -- first we will work on with changeDetailsHeader.jsp
+    -- second we will work on with changeDetailsHeader.jsp

-    -- second we will work on with changeDetails.jsp
+    -- third we will work on with changeDetails.jsp

-    -- third we will work on with changePassword.jsp
+    -- fourth we will work on with changePassword.jsp